 – Must be size and position specific (taking measurements of the chest/upper torso and shoulder contour to select proper pad sizing is ideal)

 – Top flap coverlet covers the AC joint

 - Sports that involve high velocity impacts with players, balls, or other equipment need to wear protective chest and shoulder equipment.

-- The use of helmets can lower the risk of athletes to experience traumatic injuries such as skull and facial fractures.
-However the ability to reduce the risk of concussion is not as well understood, as no amount of coverage can stop the brain from moving within the skull.
+- The use of helmets can help lower the risk of experiencing traumatic injuries such as skull and facial fractures.
+However, the ability to reduce the risk of concussion is not as well understood, as no amount of coverage can stop the brain from moving within the skull.

 - To gain the full protective benefits of a helmet, the equipment must be fitted properly and securely.

-1. Measure head size (take measurement ~1″ above eyebrow
+- Measure head size (take measurement ~1″ above the eyebrows)

-– To adjust the helmet comfort, air can be added to the inflation bladders.
-Adding air to a helmet that is too small will not correct a poor fit.
+– To adjust the helmet comfort and fit, air can be added to the inflation bladders.
+Adding air to a helmet that is too small, or much too big, will not correct a poor fit.

 – Ear holes on the helmet should line up with the player’s ears

 - To test that the helmet is correctly fitted, move the helmet by the face-mask up, down, and side to side.
 The head should turn with the helmet without slipping.
 If the helmet slips, the fit is improper.
 Additionally, you can interlock hands at the top of the helmet and press down.
 The player should feel pressure on the crown of the head, and not the brow.
 Pressure on the brow also indicates an improper fit.